upwaveHQ/API-Doc/source/index.html.md

 ## Restrictions

-If a Workspace is linked to a social account (e.g. Google G Suite, Microsoft 365), your API requests may be rejected if you have not proven that you have successfully authenticated using that social provider.
+If a Workspace is linked to a social account (e.g. Google Workspace, Microsoft 365), your API requests may be rejected if you have not proven that you have successfully authenticated using that social provider.

 # Pagination

 GET requests that return multiple items always comes paginated.
-The default pagination size is set to 50 whereas the max pagination size is 100.
+The max pagination size is 100.
 Follow the "next" and "previous" URLs to turn the pages.
 The actual list of items are kept within the **results** block.

 For most of the requests, a `page_size` parameter can be issued to control the size.